Best Bivy Sacks To Keep You Safe In Freezing Temps

 Myth 3.
 They’re Terrible In The Rain

-Some people also think that bivy sacks are only good for dry weather conditions.
+Some people also think they’re only good for dry weather.

 While it’s true that some bivy sacks aren’t 100% waterproof, many are made with materials that can withstand rain and other wet conditions.

-And if you’re worried about getting wet, you can always pack an additional tarp or rainfly to throw over your bivy bag.
+And if you’re worried about getting wet, you can always pack an additional tarp or rainfly to throw over it.

 Myth 4.
 They’re Difficult To Set Up

-Finally, some folks believe that bivy sacks are difficult to set up and use.
+Finally, some folks believe they’re difficult to set up and use.

 But they’re actually one of the easiest camping shelters to use!